 With respect to child support, mediation works best by refocusing spouses on the needs of the children, rather than any interpersonal dispute between parents.
 De-escalating negative emotions and concentrating on the challenging economic needs of children can help unify parents on the shared goal of providing support for the family, even after the spouses are no longer together.
 The emotions involved in divorce – including each spouse’s anxiety about their individual economic needs after a separation – can draw the focus away from the financial needs of children.
 At the same time, mediation can assist spouses in understanding that maintaining two households after a divorce may require significant changes to lifestyle and spending habits, as each parent must learn how to get by with less than they may have grown accustomed to during the marriage.

-Kim is a divorce mediator for South Shore Divorce Mediation, located in Hingham, Massachusetts.
+Kim is a divorce mediator for South Shore Divorce Mediation, with offices in Hingham, Massachusetts and East Sandwich, Massachusetts.
 She is also a Senior Associate Attorney for Lynch & Owens, P.C., where she specializes in divorce and family law issues.
 Kim is a statutory mediator under M.G.L.
 Ch.
 233, s.
 23C and a proud member of the Massachusetts Council on Family Mediation.
 To read more from Kim Keyes, check out her author page on the Lynch & Owens Blog.